What goes into sustainable wine?

-A few weeks ago we compiled our PTC wine certification guide in which we talked about sustainable agriculture, but we didn’t mention sustainable wine.
+A few weeks ago we compiled our wine certification guide in which we talked about sustainable agriculture, but we didn’t mention sustainable wine.
 And in a recent article we looked at sustainability in the wine industry as a whole, but again, didn’t go into what specifically makes a wine sustainable.
+So, let’s dive in.

 The Impact of the Wine Industry on the Environment